nirajmohanrana/hashtag-ask/README.md

 Contributions are welcome!
 Please fork the repository, create a new branch, and submit a pull request for any improvements, bug fixes, or new features.
 Read [Contributions File](contributions.md) to know more. ✨

-### License:
-This project is licensed under [License Name].
-See the LICENSE file for details. 📝

 ### Contact:
-For any inquiries or support, reach out to [Your Contact Information]. 📧
+For any inquiries or support, reach out to [Me](https://www.linkedin.com/in/niraj-rana-2a0384193/). 📧